emory-libraries/cor-cm/roles/emorylib_myloader_restore_from_s3/README.md

 Role Name
 =========

-This role download a mydumper backup from s3, then perform a myloader restore with desired options.
+This role downloads a mydumper backup from s3, then performs a myloader restore with desired options.

 Requirements
 ------------